+Here's a list of Easter items that may be harmful to your pets.
 Chocolate: It contains theobromine.
-The theobromine in chocolate can cause vomiting, diarrhea, hyperactivity, irregular heartbeat, seizures and, in some cases, death to cats, dogs and other small pets.
-Make sure Easter baskets are inaccessible to pets.
+The Theobromine in chocolate can cause vomiting, diarrhea, hyperactivity, irregular heartbeat, seizures and, in some cases, death to cats, dogs and other small pets.

 Cats will eat the darndest things, including Christmas tinsel and ribbon.
 This could necessitate surgical removal, so be kind and careful with your cat.